stonemjs/docs/src/docs/architecture/adapter.md

 ## Summary

 Adapters are the entry point of every Stone.js application.
-They translate platform-specific inputs into standardized `IncomingEvent` objects and convert your system's `OutgoingResponse` into native output — no matter where your app runs.
+They translate platform-specific inputs into standardized `IncomingEvent` objects and convert your system's `OutgoingResponse` into native output, no matter where your app runs.

 Stone.js offers built-in adapters for: